bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 Hi everybody.
-I&apos;'m not sure if I should say welcome back or goodbye.
+I&apos;m not sure if I should say welcome back or goodbye.
 Because this is the end of the class.
-I know that you might be a little bit surprised like, what that&apos;'s it?
-I don&apos;'t feel like I&apos;'m ready to be a web developer yet.
+I know that you might be a little bit surprised like, what that&apos;s it?
+I don&apos;t feel like I&apos;m ready to be a web developer yet.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->